kylepollina/embedmd/README.md

 ## Embed Markdown within HTML

-Place this text in your HTML file where you want to embed markdown:
+Place this text in your HTML file where you want to embed Markdown:

 ```html
 <#INCLUDE "filename.md">
 ```

-Where `filename.md` is pointing to the markdown file you wish to embed in that spot of the HTML file.
+Where `filename.md` is pointing to the Markdown file you wish to embed in that spot of the HTML file.
 Then, run the tool from the command line.

 ```shell